-MLKDC makes provisions for liabilities and charges where, at the SoFP date, a legal or constructive liability exists (i.e., a present obligation from past events exists), where the transfer of economic benefits is probable and a reasonable estimate can be made.
-Where the time value of money is material, MLKDC discounts the provision to its present value using the real rate set by HM Treasury (currently between 0.47% and 0.66% (2020-21: (0.02)% and 1.99%) depending on when the cash flow occurs).
+MLKDC makes provisions for liabilities and charges where, at the Statement of Financial Position (SoFP) date, a legal or constructive liability exists (i.e. a present obligation from past events exists), where the transfer of economic benefits is probable and a reasonable estimate can be made.
+Where the time value of money is material, MLKDC discounts the provision to its present value using the real rate set by HM Treasury (currently between (0.2%) and (1.3%), (2021-22: 0.47% and 0.66%) depending on when the cash flow occurs).